 In the 15th and 16th centuries, a medieval city gradually formed along the southeastern side of the rock, appearing to just barely cling to the lower outcroppings of the island.
 Today, visitors still enter in through the walled city gates and pass under the portcullis.

 Did you know?
-La Mere Poulard is well-known restaurant in the walled city, founded by Annette Poulard around 1879.
-Its claim to fame are gigantic omelettes, which are made in copper bowls and cooked over open fire.
+La Mere Poulard is a well-known restaurant in the walled city, founded by Annette Poulard around 1879.
+Its claim to fame is the gigantic omelets which are made in copper bowls and cooked over open fire.
 There’s also an autograph wall showing famous people, like Earnest Hemingway, who have dined at the restaurant.

 Truth be told, though, this restaurant is overpriced, with declining food reviews.
 You’re better off eating elsewhere.
 If you do decide to visit La Mere Poulard, be sure to make reservations.
 It books well in-advance.